• Skip to primary navigation

 Chocolate peppermint cookies on a cooling rack

-I like the type that’s 100% white chocolate covered with peppermint candy.
+While I prefer the type that’s 100% white chocolate covered with peppermint candy.
 If you can’t find it you have a couple of options:

-• Use a white chocolate bar and add in some crushed peppermint candies, about 1 or 2 candy canes depending on how much peppermint you want.
+• Buy a white chocolate bar and add in some crushed peppermint candies, about 1 or 2 candy canes depending on how much peppermint you want.

-• Use a traditional peppermint bark which has both dark and white chocolate.
+• Add traditional peppermint bark which has both dark and white chocolate.

-Peppermint bark cookies are chewy in the middle but a cookie that will hold it’s shape and not crumble.
+These peppermint chocolate cookies are chewy in the middle but still a cookie that will hold its shape and not crumble.
 This makes it perfect for shipping or for a cookie exchange.
 You can make them large, like the ones in the photos or smaller and just decrease the cooking time.

 Refrigerate for at least 3 hours or overnight.
 If it has refrigerated overnight or longer it will need to sit out for about 30 minutes before it is soft enough to roll into balls.